Tuesday, 7 June 2022

 The notion of accuracy has to be interpreted in light of Article 5(1)(d) of the GDPR which states that every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased, or rectified without delay.

-Requesting rectification to a public GP/doctor other healthcare provider i.e., via the HSE
+Requesting rectification from a public GP/doctor other healthcare provider i.e., via the HSE

 The Data Protection legislation gives you the right to ask to have personal data on a record about you held by the HSE amended, where it can be established that the information is incorrect.